CheckoutFinland/psp-api/docs/README.md

 ```

 See also code examples of [HMAC calculation in node.js](/examples#hmac-calculation-node-js) and [HMAC calculation in PHP](/examples#hmac-calculation-php).

+### Test credentials

+Please note that not all payment methods support testing, so only the payment methods that support testing payments are enabled for these credentials.
+Provider specific credentials for approving payments can be found from [providers tab](/payment-method-providers#test-credentials).
+Payments created with test accounts will be removed daily which means older payments cannot be refunded.

+#### Normal merchant account

+* Merchant ID: `375917`
+* Secret key: `SAIPPUAKAUPPIAS`

+#### Shop-in-Shop merchant account

+*Note:* Use these only if you are setting up a [Shop-in-Shop](https://www.checkout.fi/vinkkipankki/mita-shop-in-shop-kauppapaikat-ovat) web shop.

+* Aggregate merchant ID: `695861`
+* Aggregate secret key: `MONISAIPPUAKAUPPIAS`
+* Shop-in-Shop merchant ID: `695874`

+When opening a shop-in-shop payment, the request is signed with the aggregate merchant ID and secret key.
+Each item in a shop-in-shop payment request must list a valid shop-in-shop merchant ID.
+Aggregate merchant cannot be used in items.

 ### Redirect and callback URL signing